 If a bill of sale itemizes the cost of each individual item, the purchaser will only pay sales tax on the cost of the boat.
 After the sale, purchasers must pay registration fees, which are determined, in part, by vessel length.

-Florida law does not require bills of sales or other documentation for private gun purchases.
+Florida law does not require a firearm bill of sale or any other documentation for private gun purchases.
 However, for guns bought through a licensed firearms leader, buyers must complete a form and receive approval for the purchase/transfer from the state’s Department of Law Enforcement.

 Though a bill of sale isn’t required, creating one protects sellers in the event the gun was stolen or used in a crime after ownership was transferred.
 A firearm bill of sale should contain: